-The park offers great hiking, trail running, biking, ATV routes, target shooting, and all sorts of recreational activities to residents of Northern Nevada.
+The park offers hiking, trail running, biking, ATV routes, target shooting, and all sorts of recreational activities to residents of Northern Nevada.

 There are two summits at the highest area of the hills.
 The USGS noted the lower one – Point 5861, but did not note the actual summit of the hills, which is less than ¼ mile to the west.
 The elevation given for this page comes from Google Earth™, but it is likely roughly 5,865’ to 5,872’.